 - Projects which involve the use of half lap joints.

 - Projects which involve the use of tongue and groove joints.

 - Projects which involve the use of mortice and tenon joints.

 - Projects which involve the use of through dovetail joints.

 Warton Woodworks carry out many home joinery projects.
-Below with custom fit these beautiful shelf shelves.
+Below we custom fit these beautiful shelves.
 This was a great storage space for our customer.
 He was able to stack many books on these shelves.

 We are able to install any type of stair case.
 All stair cases we supply are from trusted outlets only.